fvaloyd/ecommerce-service/README.md

 ### Core

-All domain logic is here, this layer cant depend on any other layer.
+All domain models are here, this layer cannot depend on any other layer.

+### Application

+In this layer you find the domain services and some abstractions of the app

 ### Infrastructure